Shafiq-ur-Rahman (humorist): Biography

-Rahman joined the Indian Army Medical Corps and served at different war fronts during the Second World War.
-After the independence of Pakistan in 1947, he joined the Pakistan Army and eventually rose to the rank of general.
-He also served as chairman of the Academy of Letters of Pakistan from 1980 to 1985.
-During his tenure, the Academy of Letters acquired a new dimension as a prominent literary institution of Pakistan.
-He continued to write till his death in March 2000.
+Style and themes

 Rahman's work added a new dimension to humour in Urdu literature.
 He created a world that was very real with all its joys, pains and anguish.
 It was an affirmation of life and of human values: empathy, compassion and respect.
 Even the seemingly frivolous and trivial situations had hidden meanings that probed deep into the human psyche.
 His language was simple, spontaneous and expressive.
+His unforgettable characters include Razia, Shaitaan, Hukoomat Aapa, Maqsood Ghora, Buddy, Judge Sahab, Nannha and many other girls including Sarwat, Kishwer, Sa'da, Azra Aapa, Nasreen, Akhtar, Ainak etc.

 Awards and recognition

 He was awarded the Hilal-e-Imtiaz (Crescent of Excellence) Award by the President of Pakistan for his military and civilian services after his death on 23 March 2001.

 Views

+In 2015, the Dawn Newspaper included Rehman's book Parvaaz in its list of "The 100 best Urdu books".

 Rahman has highly been praised by Urdu writers, like: